 This specialist can help you develop a framework and plan of action for the weeks and months following your trip.
 This improves your retention and maximizes any potential benefits.
 They can also give you knowledge and information to optimize your next psychedelic experience should you choose to have one.

 This usually takes on the form of weekly or monthly one-on-one integration sessions.
-This is one of the main reasons we started Psychedelic Passage, and we’d be honored to hear your story and help you integrate your experience into everyday life.
+This is one of the main reasons we started Psychedelic Passage, and our psychedelic trip sitters are also trained integration specialists.
+We’d be honored to hear your story and help you integrate your experience into everyday life.

 Your first psychedelic experience can bring on a whirlwind of emotions and ideas.
 It is perfectly normal to feel as though something has changed upon your return to your baseline consciousness.